JOP - Java Optimized Processor

 • VHDL simulation (e.g. with ModelSim)

 This section is about running a VHDL simulation with ModelSim.
 All simulation files are vendor independent and should run on any versions of ModelSim or a different VHDL simulator.
-You can simulate JOP even with the free ModelSim XE II Starter Xilinx version.
+You can simulate JOP even with the free ModelSim XE II Starter Xilinx version, the ModelSim Altera version or the ModelSim Actel version.

-Table 3 lists the simulation files for JOP and which program generates the initialization data.
+Table 3 lists the simulation files for JOP and the programs that generates the initialization data.
 The non-generated VHDL files can be found in directory vhdl/simulation.

 sim_jop_types_100.vhd JOP constant definitions - -